Hit-and-Run Lawsuit Loans

 New York

-In New York state there are several different categories of penalties that a hit and run accident may fall under.
+In New York state, there are several different categories of penalties that a hit-and-run accident may fall under.

-• Minium $250 in fines
+• Minimum $250 in fines

 • Surcharge between $88 and $93